senorGPT/CTF_crackmes.one/Biglsim04 - puzzle/Biglsim04 - puzzle - Solution.md

 **LTCG** = *Link-Time Code Generation* (whole-program optimization).
 The `/C` part is just the tool’s way of labelling the language/compile family.

 **Language: C**
-The tool’s best guess for source language.
+*DIE*’s best guess for source language.
 In practice, this likely means *C or C++* with a C-like signature.

 **Tool: Visual Studio(2022, v17.6)**
 Maps those version numbers to the likely *IDE/toolchain family* that was used to build the *EXE*.